l-with/ansible-role-set_and_check_facts_from_environment/README.md

 the list of variables to get from environment

-The variables are looked from the environment variables with the same name as in the list but in upper cases.
+The variables are looked up from the environment variables with the same name as in the list, but in upper cases.
 If the environment variable is not set, ansible.builtin.failed is used to fail.